-The School has an annual operational service agreement with APS for the years ended June 30, 2021 and 2020.
+The School has an annual operational service agreement with APS for the years ended June 30, 2022 and 2021.
 The terms of the agreement required APS to provide the following for the year:

 - 1. Certain facilities maintenance and repair services for actual costs. - 2.
-Nutrition services. - Certain technology supported services for cost as described in the Buyback Services Guide (a directory of goods and services available for direct purchase from APS and other vendors).
+Nutrition services. - 3.
+Certain technology supported services for cost as described in the Buyback Services Guide (a directory of goods and services available for direct purchase from APS and other vendors).

-At June 30, 2021 and 2020, \$244,545 and \$256,410, respectively, was payable to APS for these services and is included in accounts payable and accrued expenses.
+At June 30, 2022 and 2021, \$59,910 and \$244,545, respectively, was payable to APS for these services and are included in accounts payable and accrued expenses.